-If you have marveled at the floral arrangements in our Ikebana exhibitions and wished that you could make such striking displays for your home or as gifts for family and friends, consider enrolling in one of our Winter 2018 flower arranging classes.
+If you have marveled at the floral arrangements in our Ikebana exhibitions and wished that you could make such striking displays for your home or as gifts for family and friends, consider enrolling in one of our Fall 2018 flower arranging classes.
 They are educational, entertaining, and will acquaint you with a quintessential and cherished element of Japanese culture.

 As a living tradition, Ikebana has evolved into a number of major schools over the centuries.
-We offer two-hour classes by certified instructors trained in Japan in the techniques of the Ikenobo and Sogetsu schools.
+We offer classes by certified instructors trained in Japan in the techniques of the Ikenobo and Sogetsu schools.
 Ikenobo is the oldest school and emerged in the 1550s.
 It specializes in a time-honored classical manner of arrangement.
 Sogetsu developed in 1926 and makes use of a wider range of plant and other materials to achieve a style that is more fluid and free-form.

 Ikenobo School Classes: